-The Risk Controlling team is responsible for monitoring operational risks, and supports the specialist divisions responsible for managing these risks.
-It reports to the Management Board and to RExCo, which is responsible for managing operational risks.
+Risk Controlling is responsible for monitoring operational risks and supports the specialist departments responsible for managing these risks.
+It reports to the Executive Board and to the Risk Executive Committee, which bears responsibility for managing operational risks.

-The Hauck Aufhäuser Lampe Group capitalizes operational risks from an economic standpoint using a VaR approach on the basis of internal loss and legal case data, as well as estimates of other potential risks.
+Capital backing for operational risks in the Hauck Aufhäuser Lampe Group is calculated economically using a VaR approach on the basis of internal loss and legal case data, as well as risk estimates from the annual risk self-assessment.

-The instruments for the Group-wide management of operational risks include:
+The instruments for the group-wide management of operational risks include:

-- processes for the systematic and standardized recording, reporting, analysis and management of data and information on losses and risks - regular reporting to the Management Board and specialist departments - "Risk self-assessment" processes for the regular and most complete recording of all significant risks (including ESG risk drivers) that can possibly be achieved - the development of scenarios to assess the consequences of potential losses and the options for preventing them
+- Processes for the systematic and standardized recording, reporting, analysis and management of data and information on losses and risks - Regular reporting to the Management Board and specialist departments - Risk self-assessment processes for the regular, complete recording of all significant risks (including ESG risk drivers) - the development of scenarios to assess the consequences of potential losses and the options for preventing them